jimb245/scriptremote/README.md

 7. The messages should now be accessible under **Projects** in the menu bar.
 Submitting a modified reply to the second message should cause the script to display the new value.
 If the test system is behind a proxy server you may need to set the HTTPS_PROXY environment variable.

+8. There are some limits per user on the amount of data residing on the demo server: 2 projects, up to 10 jobs per project, up to approximately 1MB of message data per job.

 ### **Installation**